Andrew Hauptman: Philanthropy

-Hauptman is a board member of the Center for American Progress, the independent policy institute committed to improving the lives of Americans through bold progressive ideas and leadership.
+Hauptman is a board member of the Center for American Progress, a liberal public policy and research and advocacy organization.
 For more than twelve years, Hauptman served as a National Trustee for City Year Inc., an education nonprofit that recruits young adults to serve as AmeriCorps members in under-resourced schools and communities across the nation and was elected Charter Trustee in 2020.
 Hauptman also co-founded and led the effort to bring City Year to Los Angeles in 2007, where he served as chairman for nine years and continues as Chair Emeritus.
 He serves on the Leadership Council of Service Year Alliance and is a co-chair of the organization’s “Serve America Together” campaign, which called on 2020 presidential candidates to make national service a priority.
 Hauptman is also on the advisory board of the Los Angeles Coalition for the Economy and Jobs and the Leadership Council of International Medical Corps.

 Hauptman served as president of the Chicago Fire Foundation for twelve years, where he launched the award-winning P.L.A.Y.S.
 Program.
 He co-founded and serves as director of the Bronfman Hauptman Foundation, dedicated to social justice, advancements in education, environmental protection, and other philanthropic and civic causes.
 He is a co-founder and Trustee of the Charles Bronfman Prize, which recognizes young humanitarians whose work is "grounded in their Jewish values and is of universal benefit to all people".
 Recent laureates include Becca Heller, the co-founder and executive director of International Refugee Assistance Project, Nik Kafka, the founder of Teach a Man to Fish, David Hertz, the co-founder and president of Gastromotiva, and Amy Bach, founder of Measures for Justice.

 Hauptman's notable public contributions include the Obama Foundation, the Mayor's Fund for Los Angeles to support those most hurt by the COVID-19 pandemic, and City Year Los Angeles to motivate donors to give in the wake of COVID-19.

 Hauptman has been a leading contributor nationally to Democratic candidates.

 Hauptman was a leading national donor and fundraiser in the 2020 effort to elect President Biden and Vice President Kamala Harris.

 Hauptman has written articles about the value of national service and called for strong funding for such programs.

 Civic and philanthropic boards on which he has served include: